Q: What is Amazon WorkSpaces?

 Q: Which Amazon WorkSpaces bundles support web access?

-You can use web access to connect to the Value, Standard, Performance, Power, and PowerPro Amazon WorkSpaces with Windows 7, Windows Server 2008 R2, Windows 10, or Windows Server 2016 operating systems.
+You can use web access to connect to the Value, Standard, Performance, Power, and PowerPro Amazon WorkSpaces with Windows 10 or Windows Server 2016 operating systems.
 Graphics, GraphicsPro bundles and Amazon Linux WorkSpaces currently do not support web access.

 Q: What local devices can I use when connecting to my Amazon WorkSpace through Chrome or Firefox?